Pull-Ups Benefits – Introduction

 Pulling strength is critical for success in the deadlift.

-Pull-ups and chin-ups, or even just doing dead hangs from a bar, stretches your back and alleviates the pressure that could otherwise cause discomfort.
+Pull-ups and chin-ups, or even just doing dead hangs from a bar, stretch your back and alleviate the pressure that could otherwise cause discomfort.

 Do a set of pull-ups between sets of squats and deadlifts to experience this decompressing effect for yourself.